Read the book and email me when you pick your party date!

 I’ve hosted hundreds of parties with a variety of start times.
 There’s one thing I know for sure: you must include both a start and an end time.

-In this article, I’ll tell you why a 2-hour party length is the best for most situations.
-And I’ll discuss what the best time to start your party is.
+In this article, we’ll break down the best party times to host different types of parties, and I’ll tell you why a 2-hour party length is the best for most situations.

 Most parties should start at 7:00 p.m.
 I’ll tell you why.

-An event that starts at 7:00 p.m. gives you guests enough time to finish their workday.
+An event that starts at 7:00 p.m. gives your guests enough time to finish their workday.
 They can either come straight to your party after work, or they can eat dinner before arriving.

 The 7:00 p.m. start time also allows people to handle some family responsibilities in the evening.